This week, my Instagram DMs were busy with the following two questions:

 Following this train of tought, the 3-day CFE* like the one I wrote in 2021 seems more likely than not to at a minimum be adapted for Cert 2.0.

 However, some understood what has been released as CPA Canada removing CFE/examination completely as a component of the new CPA program.
-Note, at the time of writing of this post, there is no confirmation on exactly how candidates will be assessed under the new program as the project is still at the feedback solicitation and design stage.
+Note, at the time of writing of this post, there is no confirmation on exactly how candidates will be assessed as the project is still at the feedback solicitation and design stage.
+This means we don’t know if CFE/examination remains, adapts or goes yet.

 What If I Am Currently in the PEP Program – Will I Still Be Able to Write CFE?